Breadcrumbs

 toggle_column.png

-Once you have created a query, you are also able to save it for further use, for example in a dashboard.
+Once you have created a query, you are also able to save it for further use, for example in a dashboard or for an export.

 Expert Tipp